RULEBOOK

 -

 6.3.
 Blocking is allowed; however, just because a driver blocks does not mean the other driver must yield.
-If blocking triggers a caution, it will fall on the blocker, not the driver being blocked, and the blocker will be given an EOL.
-Not yielding is defined as holding the current lane when someone changes lanes to block.
-If the lead driver is running their normal line and the back car wrecks them then the incident will fall on the back car.
-If a claim is not made on who caused the wreck then there will be a post race review and penalty handed down post race.
+If blocking triggers a caution, it will fall on the blocker, not the driver being blocked, and the blocker will be given a penalty.
+Not yielding is defined as holding the current lane when someone changes lanes abruptly to block.

 -